Protecting the last of the best herds of woodland caribou

 Manitoba is home to the last of the best herds of woodland caribou in Canada.

-To better understand the situation, the Boreal Leadership Council, of which TNC Canada is a partner, undertook an inventory and analysis of the various Indigenous research projects, monitoring programs, planning and management being conducted across the region.
+To better understand the situation, the Boreal Leadership Council, of which our Canadian affiliate Nature United is a partner, undertook an inventory and analysis of the various Indigenous research projects, monitoring programs, planning and management being conducted across the region.
 The resulting report concluded traditional knowledge is an essential element to successful caribou management.

-By mapping large forest tracts that can be resilient to climate change, TNC Canada is working to conserve 10 herds in northwestern Manitoba, a region that contains the healthiest herds of forest-dwelling woodland caribou in Canada and some of the largest frontier forests remaining on Earth.
+By mapping large forest tracts that can be resilient to climate change, Nature United is working to conserve 10 herds in northwestern Manitoba, a region that contains the healthiest herds of forest-dwelling woodland caribou in Canada and some of the largest frontier forests remaining on Earth.